-The Flamingo Specialist Group began in 1978 at Tour du Valat in France, under the leadership of Dr. Alan Johnson.
-Today, the group is coordinated from the Wildfowl & Wetlands Trust at Slimbridge, UK, as part of the IUCN Species Survival Commission/Wetlands International Waterbird Network.
-View our profile.
+The Flamingo Specialist Group (FSG) began in 1978 at Tour du Valat in France, under the leadership of Dr Alan Johnson.
+Today, the group is coordinated from the Wildfowl & Wetlands Trust (WWT) at Slimbridge, UK, as part of the IUCN Species Survival Commission / Wetlands International Waterbird Network.
+See our IUCN profile here.
+The current chairs of the FSG are Dr Paul Rose (WWT / University of Exeter) and Cathy King (Weltvogelpark Walsrode).

-Its role is to actively promote flamingo research and conservation worldwide by developing conservation Action Plans for the most threatened species and by encouraging information exchange and cooperation amongst these specialists, and with other relevant organisations, particularly the IUCN Species Survival Commission (SSC), Wetlands International, Ramsar Convention, WWF International and BirdLife International.
-For more information about the activities of the Flamingo Specialist Group, check out the website.
+The FSG is a global network of flamingo specialists (both scientists and non-scientists) concerned with the study, monitoring, management and conservation of the world’s six flamingo species populations.
+The FSG’s role is to actively promote flamingo research and conservation worldwide by developing conservation Action Plans for the most threatened species and by encouraging information exchange and cooperation amongst these specialists, and with other relevant organisations, particularly the IUCN Species Survival Commission (SSC), Wetlands International, Ramsar Convention, WWF International and BirdLife International.
+For more information about the activities of the Flamingo Specialist Group, check out our website.

 Members are encouraged to participate in FSG activities, including the development of conservation Action Plans, for species in which they have special expertise, workshops and other international meetings.
-FSG members are automatically enrolled in the FSG list serve and receiveFlamingo, the annual bulletin.
-They also become members of the IUCN Species Survival Commission.
+FSG members are automatically enrolled in the FSG list serve and become members of the IUCN Species Survival Commission.

 Join the Flamingo Specialist Group

-If you wish to join please e-mail your name, address, contact details, and areas of special interest (species and geographic regions) to Rebecca Lee.
+If you wish to join the FSG please email your name, address, contact details, and areas of special interest (species and geographic regions) to Dr Paul Rose.
 We look forward to hearing from you.

-Flamingo, formerly the FSG Newsletter, publishes articles on the world’s six species of flamingo, including reports on the status, movements, breeding and biology of species in the wild or in captivity on a regional or local scale, short papers with original data, progress reports of in-situ conservation projects, ringing reports, news items, etc.
+Flamingo, formerly the FSG Newsletter, was relaunched in 2018 and publishes articles on the world’s six species of flamingo.
+Reports on the status, movements, breeding and biology of species in the wild or in captivity on a regional or local scale are suitable.
+We also welcome short papers with original data, progress reports of in situ conservation projects, ringing reports, news items and similar flamingo-focussed articles.

 - Flamingo Newsletter 17, 2009